-Today is Sexagesima, the second Sunday before Ash Wednesday, and less than 60 days to Easter.
+12 February 2023 – Today is Sexagesima, the second Sunday before Ash Wednesday, and less than 60 days to Easter.
 One step closer to the beginning of Lent.
 And Pre-Lent (read: carnival) is heating up.
 Not so much in Protestant 17th century Germany though I think.
-Three cantatas for you today, one earlier one from the Weimar period, and two from Leipzig.
+Three cantatas for you today, an earlier one from the Weimar period, and two from Leipzig.

 Leichtgesinnte Flattergeister, BWV 181, is from the first Leipzig cycle, and is a very short cantata, probably because it was performed together with Gleichwie der Regen und Schnee vom Himmel fällt, BWV 18 (in the Leipzig setting), one before and one after the sermon.